12 Dramatic Facts about Dover

 Dover is also a very important site for the RNLI, who support the British coast with necessary lifeboat services.
 Dover lifeboat station boasts one of the biggest lifeboats in the country, which is referred to as Severn Class – it’s fantastic in an emergency – and the RNLI keeps running thanks to charitable donations.

-Do you know any interesting facts about Dover that we’ve missed?
-Share them with us in the comments section below!
+Do you know any fun facts about Dover?
+Share them in the comments below!